-- The financial analysis should include, but not be limited to, the preparation of the latest 3-year financial statements (Income Statement, Balance Sheet and Cash Flow Statement) including the Last Twelve Months (LTM). - Provide an explanation of the results year-over-year including ratio and trend analysis.
+- The financial analysis should include, but not be limited to, the preparation of the latest 3-year financial statements (Income Statement, Balance Sheet and Cash Flow Statement) including the Last Twelve Months (LTM) please note that LTM means that if you are using June 30, 2023 financials then use the income and cash flow statements for June 30 and Mar 31 2023, December 31 and September 30 2022.
+For the balance sheet use June 30, 2023. - Provide an explanation of the results year-over-year including ratio and trend analysis